Skip to Content

 Within Mount Cook National Park there is a small town called Mount Cook Village.
 This small village is home to a few accommodation options, restaurants, and small shops including a gas station.
 The village is located in the heart of the national park and from it, you can access a huge range of activities including all the best hikes in Mount Cook mentioned below.

-Driving to Mount Cook can be done all year round, and it’s considered one of the best road trips on the South Island, no matter where you leave from.
-Both the drive from Queenstown to Mount Cook and Wanaka to Mount Cook are especially breathtaking!
+Driving to Mount Cook can be done all year round, and it’s considered one of the best road trips on the South Island.

 Because of its close proximity to the town of Lake Tekapo, many people also visit Mount Cook on a day trip from Lake Tekapo.
 There are some awesome places to check out on the road between Lake Tekapo and Mount Cook too.